Evolutionary optimization of cosmological parameters using metropolis acceptance criterion: Datasets

 \subsection{Planck}

 The products published by Planck mission project \cite{PlancK_2020} is a collection of CMB angular power spectra and likelihood functions.
 The CMB spectra is considered to be statistically isotropic which is supposed to be described by a multivariate gaussian.
 Also, the CMB angular power spectrum is assumed to be capable of revealing the fundamental parameters as well as the associated cosmological model that governs the dynamics of the primordial Universe.
-The Planck project provides three auto-correlated power spectra which are $C_l^{TT}$, $C_l^{EE}$ and $C_l^{BB}$ corresponding to Temperature, E-mode and B-mode polarization and a set of cross-correlated power spectra.
+The Planck project provides a set of powerspectra corresponding to Temperature and Polarization.
 However, in our work we are analyzing the TT power spectrum only.
 The power spectrum ranges over multipoles $l=2-2508$.
 The process of estimating the power spectrum is strongly reliant on various models involving instrumental effects and other noises, hence a method involving pseudo-power spectrum is employed.
 The estimation comprises of two different methods and the components are separated for low-$l$ ($2<l<30$) and high-$l$ ($30<l<2500$) regions.
 The approximation for likelihood of these two, Commander and Plik respectively, are then combined to form the $TT$ spectrum of Planck mission.
-The data and the likelihood functions, Planck likelihood code, are obtained from the Planck Legacy Archive \footnote{\url{https://pla.esac.esa.int}}.
+The data\footnote{\url{http://pla.esac.esa.int/pla/aio/product-action?COSMOLOGY.FILE_ID=COM_Likelihood_Data-baseline_R3.00.tar.gz}} and the likelihood functions, Planck likelihood code\footnote{\url{http://pla.esac.esa.int/pla/aio/product-action?COSMOLOGY.FILE_ID=COM_Likelihood_Code-v3.0_R3.10.tar.gz}}, are obtained from the Planck Legacy Archive.